 DISCUSSION:

 The method presented here is straightforward and inexpensive, and should allow many laboratories to access the power of metagenomic sequencing.
 Although it varies depending on the sequencing platform used, once the libraries are constructed very little hands-on time is required, with most of the process being automatized.
 For the sequencing platform used here (Ion Torrent PGM), the complete procedure can be performed within two days of work.
-At the moment of writing (September 2013), the costs related to the example detailed above were as follows: PCR amplification of 36 samples: $25, gel purification and DNA quantitation of 36 samples: $125, library preparation for one pooled amplicon sample: $150 and sequencing: $250, for a total of $550 or $15 per sample or $0.0015 per quality-filtered read.
+At the moment of writing (September 2013), the reagent costs related to the example detailed above were as follows: PCR amplification of 36 samples: $25, gel purification and PicoGreen DNA quantitation of 36 samples: $125, emulsion PCR for one pooled amplicon sample: $150 and sequencing reagents: $250, for a total of $550 or $15 per sample or $0.0015 per quality-filtered read.
+This price does not include instrument service contract, instrument depreciation, technician salary and laboratory space usage.

-To date, the most used next-generation sequencing technology for the 16S rRNA gene is 454.
-The Ion Torrent sequencing technology used in this protocol is conceptually very similar to 454 and both technologies are prone to the same type of sequencing errors.
-Not surprisingly, it was shown that Ion Torrent sequencing resulted in sequencing results very similar to 454 sequencing8.
-In any case, it would be easy to adapt the current protocol for other benchtop sequencers like the Illumina MiSeq or the 454 GS Junior by changing the primer sequences to match the adapters and barcodes needed for these sequencing technologies (available on the manufacturer’s websites).
-Alternatively, researchers could follow steps 1 and 2 of the protocol and send the pooled amplicons to a sequencing center where the remaining of the procedure would be performed.

 One of the most important steps is to pool all the products in an equimolar ratio, in order to retrieve similar number of reads for each of the samples.
 PicoGreen quantification was used here, but other methods might be suitable, though less accurate (e.g. UV quantification, gel-based quantification).
 Even by doing the most accurate quantification and pooling, there is some variability in the number of reads per sample, and in the typical run detailed in Table 2, it ranges from 4,380 to 32,750 reads, with an average of 10,338 reads.
+If processing large number of samples (more than 40-50), single-column gel-purification can be replaced by gel-purification in plate or purification using beads with a stringent size cutoff (e.g. AMPure beads).

+To date, the most used next-generation sequencing technology for the 16S rRNA gene is 454.
+The Ion Torrent sequencing technology used in this protocol is conceptually very similar to 454 and both technologies are prone to the same type of sequencing errors.
+Not surprisingly, it was shown that Ion Torrent sequencing resulted in sequencing results very similar to 454 sequencing10.
+Recently, many researchers have explored the use of Illumina technology for 16S rRNA gene amplicon sequencing 18,19.
+In any case, it would be easy to adapt the current protocol for other benchtop sequencers like the Illumina MiSeq or the 454 GS Junior by changing the fusion primer sequences to match the adapters and barcodes needed for these sequencing technologies, like in the method recently described for the Illumina MiSeq 19.
+Alternatively, researchers could follow steps 1 and 2 of the protocol detailed here and send the pooled amplicons to a sequencing center where the emulsion PCR and sequencing would be performed.

 The 16S rRNA gene reads were trimmed and classified using Mothur, but many other analyses can be performed on 16S rRNA gene amplicons.
-For instance, beta diversity can be evaluated by calculating the Unifrac distances between each sample pair using the procedure outlined at http://unifrac.colorado.edu/ 16.
-Alpha diversity indices and number of operational taxonomical units of each sample can be calculated using tools within QIIME like AmpliconNoise 17 or using the procedure outlined by Huse et al.18 and available within Mothur.
+For instance, beta diversity can be evaluated by calculating the Unifrac distances between each sample pair using the procedure outlined at http://unifrac.colorado.edu/ 20.
+Alpha diversity indices and number of operational taxonomical units of each sample can be calculated using tools within QIIME like AmpliconNoise 21 or using the procedure outlined by Huse et al.22 and available within Mothur.